 “Bronze Age Pottery and 21st Century Scholarly Communication: A Web-Based Archive of Bronze Age Pottery,” Studi di Protostoria in onore di Renato Peroni, Florence, 2006: 712-717.

-INTERPRETATIO RERUM: Archaeological Essays on Objects and Meaning By Students of R. Ross Holloway, editor, Center for Old World Archaeology and Art, Brown University, 1999.
+INTERPRETATIO RERUM: Archaeological Essays on Objects and Meaning by Students of R. Ross Holloway, Lukesh is editor, Center for Old World Archaeology and Art, Brown University, 1999.

 “Early Bronze Age Sicilian Geometric Decoration: Its Origin and Relationship to Vessel Form,” in INTERPRETATIO RERUM, 1999: 1-14.